Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 #### `WebTaker`

 Quotes from makers via a unary `QuoteRequest` message and receive a stream of `QuoteResponse` messages for use by gRPC-web clients such as browsers.

 ```protobuf
 rpc WebTaker (QuoteRequest) returns (stream QuoteResponse);
 ```

-##### Unary Request
+##### Unary request

 ```protobuf
 message QuoteRequest {